PrincetonUniversity/STELLOPT/STELLOPT.md

 equilibrium reconstruction.
 It is currently interfaced to the [VMEC](VMEC) 3D equilibrium solver.

 [STELLOPT](https://github.com/PrincetonUniversity/STELLOPT) is currently hosted on the Princeton University's GitHub repository.
-It is not publicly accessed.
-If you want to get access to the source code, please send an email with your GitHub username to Dr. Caoxiang Zhu (czhu@pppl.gov) or Dr. Samuel Lazerson (samuel.lazerson@ipp.mpg.de).

 ------------------------------------------------------------------------